Real Bread Campaign

 Some symptoms are common to all three types of condition, and also to other totally different conditions and illnesses.

 In order that you are not putting yourself at risk (or unnecessarily depriving yourself of Real Bread!) we urge you to obtain a professional diagnosis of your condition and narrow down exactly to what it is that you have an adverse reaction.
-You might find that in fact you have a reaction to one or more of the artificial addtives found infactory loaves, or that you could eat Real Bread made by the sourdough or other longer fermentation method.
+Perhaps the diagnosis might show that your condition is in fact associated to one or more of the artificial additives found in factory loaves, or that you could eat Real Bread made by the sourdough or other longer fermentation method.
+But do get yourself diagnosed before you start experimenting!

 Your GP will be able to advise you on how to get expert diagnosis of any of the above.
 For advice on how to get a diagnosis as to whether or not you have coeliac disease, visit www.coeliac.org.uk

-By contrast, we have concern that the addition of transglutaminase, one of the processing aids on the market for use by industrial bakers, could exacerbate the problem.
+By contrast, we have concern that the addition of transglutaminase, one of the processing aids on the market for use by industrial bakers, could exacerbate certian conditions.
 Gerrard, J. & Sutton, K. (2005).
 Addition of transglutaminase to cereal products may generate

 the epitope responsible for coeliac disease